 More information can be obtained in school, on request; and the school regularly sends out complementary information, such as our homework policy, guidance on how we teach reading, advice sheets for parents etc.

 There's a tab below, which will give you more information about how we teach phonics - and how that links to reading at St. Mary's.
-Have a look!
-Alternatively, ask us - or pop in, to find out more!
+Please have a look.
+Alternatively, ask us - or pop in, to find out more.
+We are here to work with you.